Figure (horse): Controversy

 N.Y.
 Wallace, a respected trotting expert and 1968 Harness Racing Hall of Fame inductee, claimed that Figure's sire was not the English thoroughbred True Briton.
 Wallace asserted that there was a different horse named Figure foaled in Hartford, Connecticut that was not this horse.
 Wallace concluded that Morgan was engaging in fraud by misrepresenting the horse's lineage.
 Morgan and his proponents denied the claims, pointing to the horse's performance as evidence of its legitimacy.

 Ownership by Justin Morgan

 In 1792, Figure was advertised for stud before he was given as payment for a debt to Justin Morgan (1747-1798), a singing teacher and one-time Randolph, Vermont, Town Clerk.
-Morgan owned Figure from 1792-1795, advertising him for stud in Randolph and Lebanon, New Hampshire (1793), and Royalton, Vermont (1794), and Williston and Hinesburg, Vermont (1795).
+Morgan owned Figure from 1792 to 1795, advertising him for stud in Randolph and Lebanon, New Hampshire (1793), and Royalton, Vermont (1794), and Williston and Hinesburg, Vermont (1795).
 He leased Figure to Robert Evans in the fall of 1795 to clear land for a Mr. Fisk at a rate of $15.00 a year.

 Morgan later traded the horse to Samuel Allen for land in Moretown, Vermont.
 Allen sold the stallion later that year to William Rice of Woodstock, Vermont.